-Almost two-thirds of homebuyers attend at least one open house while searching for a home, and most attend more than one.
-Most open houses happen on weekends, and attending one is a pleasant way to spend a Saturday or Sunday afternoon, so open houses attract their share of casual shoppers and people who are "just looking."
-If you're genuinely interested in purchasing the home in question, however, the open house offers a great way to get a close look without making a commitment.
+Whether they're just browsing or are seriously interested in the home for sale, almost two-thirds of homebuyers attend at least one open house while searching for a home — and most attend more than one.
+Though open houses tend to draw a lot of nosy neighbors and real estate enthusiasts who likely aren't actually interested in buying, an open house offers a great way for homebuyers to get a closer look at a house without making a commitment.
 If you don't like what you see, no harm is done, and you can move on to the next prospect in your home search.

 Video of the Day